-Chromosomal aberrations, point mutation, deletion of nucleotides and addition of nucleotides, loss of function and gain of function are some of the examples of different type of Genetic mutations.
+Chromosomal aberrations, point mutation, deletion and addition of nucleotides, loss of function and gain of function mutations are some of the examples of different type of Genetic mutations.
 The term mutation was coined by Hugo De Vries in 1890.

 “Under the influence of environment and other adverse conditions, any alteration occured in nucleotide sequence of DNA is called as mutation”.

 Different types of Genetic mutations are occurred due to our adverse lifestyle.
 In routine life, we are facing so many unfavourable conditions such as adverse medication, contrast food, UV light radiations and other adverse environmental conditions.

 Many different nucleotides are deleted or inserted during adverse conditions but these are non-pathogenic.
 However, some conditions are extreme, as in the SRY gene, if some sequences or entire SRY gene is deleted, individual remain infertile, during the entire life.

 In the present article, we explained different types of mutation.
 The outline of the topic is as followed,